itechnology-rs/package-scripts/README.md

 These are the package config scripts we use to build the runtimes available in Continuum.

+**NOTE: this repository is deprecated in favor of [continuum-package-scripts](https://github.com/apcera/continuum-package-scripts), which is open source.

 Using these definitions can be done through the use of APC:

 ```console